 The agent who took my call said that they arrived at work this morning in chaos.
 As all the flights from Atlanta to Cape Town had been delayed, causing a ripple effect for the next several days.
 When I flew to Cape Town, I flew to Milwaukee, Detroit, Amsterdam, and Cape Town.
 My homeward journey was supposed to be to Cape Town, Atlanta, and Milwaukee.
 The agent offered me a flight the way I came, traveling via Amsterdam.
 I accepted that flight, but it cost me one day in Cape Town.

-I was at high school with a friend who I correspond with regularly.
-Peter is wheelchair bound so did not attend any of our class functions.
+I was at high school with a friend whom I correspond with regularly.
+Peter is in a wheelchair so did not attend any of our class functions.
 I called him up and I went to his home to chat about numerous topics.
 He has a magnificent home overlooking the harbor, the Green Point Stadium, and much of what makes Cape Town magnificent.
 I wanted to say a final goodbye to my sister and her husband so that was my next stop in Kraaifontain.

 South Africa’s minibus taxis are notorious for the way they drive without regard for anyone.
 One frequently practiced maneuver is to travel up a lane to a traffic light, and as the light turns green cross over all the other lanes of traffic to make an illegal turn, whereas waiting behind other motorists is a waste of their time.
 Possibly the worst is the way that motorcyclists drive as they scream past in the middle of slow-moving traffic, weaving in and out to find another open spot.